carpentries-incubator/gitlab-novice/episodes/08-process-automation.md

 Clicking the button does not cause a change in page.
 Instead, we are informed at the top of the page about the status of the pipeline run that was initiated by committing the `.gitlab-ci.yml` to the repository.

-To get a better overview, we select “CI/CD” from the main menu on the right side.
+To get a better overview, we click the menu item labeled  “Pipelines” in the submenu “Build” of the main menu on the left.
 This brings us to the list of pipeline runs.
 We should see exactly one entry in the list, as we have just configured the CI.

 A blue, red, or green box in the “Status” column informs on the left informs us about the state of the pipeline.